freitagfelipe/atcoder/README.md

-# Atcoder
+# AtCoder

-- This is my repository for Atcoder.
+- This is my repository for AtCoder.
 Here you will find my solutions for some contests.
 I hope that if you have any doubts, you can take them out here.